yadavrishi34/Machine_Learning_Repository/README.md

-# This file are for practise purpose only were i have explore data, this is starting steps of data analysis.
+# This file are for practise purpose only were i have explore data.